 Find affordable options

-Get several quotes from different companies.
-That way, you’ll know which provider can give you the best deal for the amount of coverage you need.
-Most insurance companies have free online quote generators where you input your information and get an estimated rate.
+Get several quotes from different companies to verify which provider can give you the best deal for the amount of coverage you need.
+Most insurance companies have free online quote generators, which allow you to input your information and get an estimated rate.

-If you can’t afford insurance and you happen to live in California, you can take advantage of the Low-Cost Auto Insurance Program.
+If you live in California and can’t afford traditional insurance, you can take advantage of the Low-Cost Auto Insurance Program.
 The program helps California residents get insurance if their income is less than $29,425 for one person or $60,625 for a family of four.
 Although the program only offers the minimum amount of protection, it is much more affordable than getting private insurance.